roycuadra/ESP-Erase-Tool/README.md

 # ESP Erase Tool GUI

-This Python application provides a graphical user interface (GUI) for executing commands using `esptool`.
-It uses Tkinter for the GUI and subprocess for executing commands in the command prompt.
+This Python application provides a graphical user interface (GUI) for executing commands with esptool to erase flash memory.

 ## Features